The Role of Training in Autonomous Maintenance: Unlocking the Potential of TPM

 At a fabricated plate work plant in Mobile, Alabama, a plasma cutter operator noticed inconsistent cutting precision during routine AM checks.
 Here’s how targeted training helped resolve the issue:

-2. Replaced the cutting nozzle and cleaned guide rails to remove debris buildup.
+2. She replaced the cutting nozzle and cleaned guide rails to remove debris buildup

-3. Recalibrated the system to restore cutting accuracy.
+3. She recalibrated the system to restore cutting accuracy

-4. Documented findings with photos and shared feedback with the maintenance team to refine inspection protocols.
+4. Then she documented findings with photos and shared feedback with the maintenance team to refine inspection protocols

 The Transformative Impact of Autonomous Maintenance Training